-"Tom at the Farm" was directed by Xavier Dolan.
+"Tom at the Farm" is a Amplify release, directed by Xavier Dolan.
 This film has not yet been rated by the MPAA.
 The running time is .
-This film does not yet have a domestic distributor.

 I've tried to come up with something to compare it to, but I'm at a loss.
 Cinematically it feels unique in its own right and my first instinct is to call it some sort of B-movie thriller, though that too doesn't feel right, just as a tonal comparison to something like Repulsion or Diabolique is similarly wrong.
 Tom at the Farm has a madness all its own.

 Based on Michel Marc Bouchard's play of the same name, Dolan plays the title character, a young ad agency employee who takes a trip out to the country to attend a funeral only to learn the mother (Lise Roy) of the deceased doesn't know who he is or his relationship to her dead son, Guillame.
 However, her other son, Francis (Pierre-Yves Cardinal), seems fully aware of who he is and sets about tormenting Tom, physically and mentally.

 Tom's first instinct is to leave, and he almost gets away after the funeral, but the decision to return for his luggage proves his downfall.
 He must play along with Francis' game, including made up stories of Guillaume's fake girlfriend, all for the sake of his mother, while learning of Francis' dark secret and why he's shunned all around town.